tenderlove/heap-analyzer/README.md

 It processes MRI heap dumps in your browser.

-After you upload your heap dump, it will it will show you a break down of number of objects per type and number of allocations per generation:
+After you upload your heap dump, it will it will show you a break down of:

+ - Number of allocations per generation
+ - Numbers of per type
+ - Classes by memory size
+ - Methods by allocation size
+ - Gems by allocation size

 ![uploaded](https://github.com/tenderlove/heap-analyzer/raw/master/images/uploaded.png "After Upload")